-Warning: Currently, UForge is not able to migrate the Yum repository GPG keys.
+Warning: Currently, UForge is not able to migrate the Yum repository GPG keys except the ones located in the /etc/pki/rpm-gpg/ directory.
 This means that the user will have to accept the repository GPG key when the user installs or updates a package.
 The user will have to do this only once per repository.